commeune-admin/Commune-FE/README.md

   # Commune UI

-  This is a code bundle for Commune UI.
+  This is a code bundle for Commune UI frontend.
 The original project is available at https://www.figma.com/design/OYbK83nuYQduhsO4q14ms7/Commune-UI.

   ## Running the code